 FREE ACCESSIBILITY PERSONAL ASSISTANT PASS

 Customers requiring assistance throughout the festival are entitled to one free pass for their Personal Assistant/Support worker.
-Please note that the customer requiring assistance must have a ticket and if the customer requiring a ticket is 2 or under, the carer will need an admission ticket.
+Please note that the customer requiring assistance must have a ticket and if the customer requiring a ticket is under the age of 2, the carer will need an admission ticket.

 In our commitment to make Gloworm accessible to everyone, we may provide ticket holders that would be unable to attend without use of a personal assistant (PA), and are in receipt of one or more of the following, with a ticket at no additional cost for one PA: